detekoi/compact-chat-overlay/README.md

 3. Select "Local file" and browse to the `index.html` file.
 4. Set the width and height (recommended starting size: 320px × 600px).
 5. Click "OK" to add the source.

+### Multiple Instances for Different Scenes (NEW!)

+You can now create multiple instances with different styles for different OBS scenes:

+1. Instead of using the local file directly, add the `?instance=NAME` parameter to the URL:
+   - Windows example: `file:///C:/path/to/index.html?instance=gaming`
+   - macOS example: `file:///Users/username/path/to/index.html?instance=chatting`

+2. Each instance maintains its own separate settings with unique styling.

+3. Use descriptive instance names like:
+   - `?instance=gaming` for your gaming scene
+   - `?instance=talking` for your talking/webcam scene
+   - `?instance=intro` for your stream intro scene

 ### Configuring the Overlay